Adamya-Gupta/HomeServer-Guide/README.md

 1. Click the files icon on CasaOS Dashboard
 2. Then select the folder which you want to share and click share
 3. Copy the path and paste it in windows file explorer
+4. Check connect using different credentials
-4. Then enter the same credentials which you set while configuring ubuntu server OS
+5. Then enter the same credentials which you set while configuring ubuntu server OS

 <div align="center"><table><tr>CasaOS Files</tr><tr><td>
 <img src="Screenshots/CasaShare.png"/></td><td>